timescale/docs/_partials/_migrate_dual_write_step5.md

 there is no data loss.

 The completion point should be expressed as the type of the `time` column of the hypertables to be backfilled.
-For instance, if you're using a `timestamptz` `time` column, then the completion point may be `2023-08-10T12:00:00.00Z`.
+For instance, if you're using a `TIMESTAMPTZ` `time` column, then the completion point may be `2023-08-10T12:00:00.00Z`.
 If you're using a `BIGINT` column it may be `1695036737000`.